JetBrains/compose-multiplatform/tutorials/Development_for_Android/README.md

 ## Android Gradle Plugin (AGP) version

-Currently, Using AGP 4.1.3 with block like
+For multiplatform Android modules using AGP `4.1.3` with the block like
 ```kotlin
 dependencies {
         classpath("com.android.tools.build:gradle:4.1.3")